IT support and guidance

 Consider if you need:

-- lightweight model to carry to with you during the day
+- a lightweight model to carry with you during the day

-- a large screen and discrete graphics card for high-resolution imaging
+- discrete graphics card for high-resolution imaging/graphics intensive software

-- capacity to run specialist software (check with your School for the minimum specifications)
+- capacity to run specialist software (check with your school)

 - extended battery life

-You may need a desktop computer if you have specialist needs such as:
+You may need a desktop computer if you have specialist needs: